seenivasan99k/Customer-behavior-and-shopping/README.md

 Seasonal trends impact shopping patterns

-🚀 How to Use This Project
+🚀 How to Use This Project:

 Load the dataset into SQL database